 Lecturer turned thought leader Chris Croft has trained 80,000+ people in project management and leadership.

-Chris Croft comes from an operations background, having earned an engineering degree from Cambridge, qualified as a chartered engineer, and worked as a senior manager in manufacturing for ten years.
+Chris has also provided instruction on time management and negotiation, and has trained six million people on Lynda.com and LinkedIn Learning.
+He comes from an operations background, having earned an engineering degree from Cambridge, qualified as a chartered engineer, and worked as a senior manager in manufacturing for 10 years.
 He earned an MBA and worked as a university lecturer at Bournemouth University Business School for four years before starting his own training company in 1992.
-Since then, he has trained over 80,000 people, and his free email tips are sent to over 10,000 people.
+Since then, he has been in constant demand as a speaker, and his free email tips are sent to over 20,000 people.

 Dr. Todd Dewett is a leading speaker, writer, and coach in the leadership and life skills space.